 Funding Sources: Polytechnic University of Bari, Italy CBE Members

-This project collects information on buildings showcasing advanced facade design strategies and technologies from around the world, to be shared via an interactive map.
+This project collects information on buildings showcasing advanced facade design strategies and technologies from around the world, to be shared via an interactive mapping website.
 Our goal is to allow users to explore and analyze features of exemplary buildings to encourage implementation of climate-appropriate facade design.
 We have launched a beta site at https://facademap.cbe.berkeley.edu/.

 Significance to Industry